- Open Source CEO by Bill Kerr

 ![]() | ![]() |

-I wonāt detail in great depth the rescue operation, but know that Shackleton and his men were recovered once and for all on August 30th 1916.
-Incredibly, after the shipwreck, months living on floating ice, multiple boat journeys fraught with danger and the men being isolated for four and a half months on Elephant Island, the Endurance Expedition did not lose one single man.
+I wonāt detail the rescue operation in great depth, but know that Shackleton and his men were rescued once and for all on August 30th 1916.
+Incredibly, after the shipwreck, months living on floating ice, multiple boat journeys fraught with danger, and the men being isolated for four and a half months on Elephant Island, the Endurance Expedition did not lose one single man.

-It bears repeating, that Sir Ernest Shackleton was not famous for what he achieved in his life, but was he could endure.
+It bears repeating that Sir Ernest Shackleton was not famous for what he achieved in his life, but for how he could endure.
 A leader, in the truest sense of the word.

 Playbook

-In the following short-ish section, I am going to attempt to distil some of Sir Ernestās well documented leadership qualities.
-They are too numerous and varied to do justice, but I will try to detail some of my favourites.
+In the following short-ish section, I am going to attempt to distill some of Sir Ernestās well-documented leadership qualities.
+They are too numerous and varied to do justice, but I will try to detail some of my favorites.

 Vision setting: Although Shackletonās greatest feats came when in peril, we mustnāt forget he was a visionary leader, able to inspire those around him and win them to his cause.

 Resilience and determination: One thing is certain in life.
 Things will go wrong.
-In Shackleton expeditions it was no different.
-Sir Ernestās ability to stay level-headed, cool under pressure and moving forward slowly but surely put him above his counterparts.
+In Shackleton's expeditions, it was no different.
+Sir Ernestās ability to stay level-headed, cool under pressure, and move forward slowly but surely put him above his counterparts.

 Scott for scientific method, Amundsen for speed and efficiency but when disaster strikes and all hope is gone, get down on your knees and pray for Shackleton.

-Innovation and problem solving: Throughout all of his expeditions Ernest would see a problem and immediately look for a solution.
-The solution may be the perfect, but in the absence of choice it was usually the decision that needed to be made.
+Innovation and problem-solving: Throughout his expeditions, Ernest would encounter a problem and immediately seek a solution.
+The solution may be perfect, but in the absence of choice, it was usually the decision that needed to be made.

-Decision making: Nothing about Shackleton famous expedition went to plan.
+Decision making: Nothing about Shackleton's famous expedition went as planned.
 Meaning there were countless occasions in which tough decisions had to be made.
-Dangerous manoeuvres, tough personnel choice, risk to himself and his men.
+Dangerous maneuvers, tough personnel choice, risk to himself and his men.
 Sir Ernest knew when a tough decision needed to be made.
 And he would make it.

 Leading from the front: Not once on the Endurance Expedition did Shackleton ask his men to do something that he would not do himself.
-The higher the risk, the more likely he would be the first to do it.
-He risked life and limb to make sure his team were safe.
+The higher the risk, the more likely he would be to do it first.
+He risked life and limb to make sure his team was safe.

 A normal morning.